damusss/MILI_MusicPlayer/README.md

 - Hold the mouse wheel button and scroll to reorder playlists and musics (hold shift to move faster)
 - Click on the currently playing track's cover/video to jump to the track in the playlist
 - Hover a playlist's cover or the currently playing track's cover/video for a fraction of a second to view it in full screen
+- Middle click the playing track's video cover to set the frame as the music cover in the playlist.
+Delete the cover file from the data/music_covers folder to revert

 # Keyboard Shortcuts